Memories of the Knuth Family by its author

 Grandpa and I used to listen to radio dramas together, our favorites being The Lone Ranger, and Roy Rogers.
 Grandpa would cross his legs at the knee and I would ride and bounce astride his angles as though I was on a horse as he sang hi deedle hi ho.
 The radio sound of the clopping hooves and sweet fragrance of his pipe tobacco is still with me.

-Picking wild strawberries in road side ditches and in fallow fields (no cultivated strawberries have such sweet taste)
+I remember picking wild strawberries in road side ditches and in fallow fields (no cultivated strawberries have such sweet taste).
+It was something that I looked forward to every summer

 Swimming, bamboo cane pole fishing, skating, and ice fishing on the Dells Mill pond.
 Grandpa and I used to take horse drawn wagon loads of grain or corn to be ground at the Dells Mill.
 While the work was being done, we fished for sun fish out the mill's window.

-Christmas programs at the rural Dells Mill school, sledding with other kids, getting stuck in the snow and having grandpa rescue me.
+I remember Christmas programs at the rural Dells Mill school, sledding with other kids, getting stuck in a snow bank and having grandpa rescue me.

 My affection for grandpa Bill created my passion for the family, Augusta Wisconsin, and the Dells Mill.
 It has led me to create and keep up this www.Knuth.name site and www.DellsMill.com, www.AugustaWi.com and www.BeanAndBaconDays.info.
 There are more recollections of the 1950's era on the Augusta Wi site if you are interested.
 "Remembering a 1956 Centennial Year, History of Augusta Wisconsin".
 AKA, "What life was like in 1956"